 Best Foam Cushion – High Resilience Foam

-Summary: High Resilience foam at 2.8 – 3.0 lb. per cubic ft. is the best foam to use for cushions and is the leading foam type if you are looking for high responsiveness for extra bounce and quick return action and will provide an extra bounce.
+Summary: High Resilience foam at 2.8 – 3.0 lb. per cubic ft. is the best foam to use for cushions.
+It is highly responsive for a quick return action and will provide an extra bounce.

 Good Quality Foam Cushion – Lux Foam

-Summary: Lux foam at 2.2 lb. per cubic ft. is a good choice to use for cushions for those seeking a firmer foam cushion that will last around six years.
+Summary: Lux foam at 2.2 lb. per cubic ft. is a good quality foam cushion for those seeking a firmer foam cushion.

-Lux foam is a good quality foam for those looking to upgrade from High-Density Foam, the foam normally found in average foam cushions.
-It is ideal for those wanting a firmer foam.
-It is also a heavier foam, weighing 2.2 lb. per cubic ft.
+Lux foam is a good quality foam.
+It is an upgrade over the Industrial Grade High Density foam normally found in average foam cushions.
+It is ideal for those wanting a firmer foam and is also a heavier foam, weighing 2.2 lb. per cubic ft.
 Similar to High Resilience foam, Lux foam has a quick return action.
 That means it will return to its original shape quickly after compression.
 It is also a durable foam and able to support various everyday applications.
 Bench cushions and camping pads can also use Lux foam.
 It is cheaper than High Resilience foam but is of better quality than Industrial Grade High Density and Commercial Grade Polyurethane foam.
 Lux foam is a good choice for its quality to price ratio.
 It should last for approximately six years.

 Most Common Foam Cushion – Industrial Grade High Density Foam

-Summary: High-Density foam at 1.9 lb. per cubic ft. is the most widely used foam in the furniture industry because of its economical price to performance ratio.
+Summary: Industrial Grade High Density foam at 1.9 lb. per cubic ft. is the most widely used foam in the furniture industry because of its economical price to performance ratio.
 It will provide support and comfort, but to a lesser degree than Lux or High Resilience foam.